-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Westmill’s slavery and human trafficking statement for the financial year commencing September 2017 and ending September 2018.
+Our understanding of slavery and human trafficking is based on the definitions set out in the Modern Slavery Act 2015: “slavery, servitude and forced or compulsory labour”.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Westmill’s third slavery and human trafficking statement for the financial year commencing September 2018 and ending September 2019

 Westmill is a UK based business with operations across four UK manufacturing sites and one sales office based in the Netherlands.
 We are one of Europe’s largest specialist food companies, manufacturing and distributing mostly Asian foods and goods into the Asian diaspora wholesale sector, restaurants and takeaways as well as the UK Retail Sector, Food Service and Business to Business channels.
 Westmill is wholly owned by Associated British Foods plc.

 Westmill sources both raw materials and finished goods from around the world and works with a diverse portfolio of suppliers.
 We also have a number of license agreements with other food manufacturers for the distribution of their branded products into the UK and other European markets.

 We permanently employ approximately 370 people in the UK and under 10 in mainland Europe.
 We also engage temporary labour at sites, both directly and via labour agencies, to cover changes in seasonal demand for products.
 We outsource other services, such as distribution, cleaning and security to third party providers.

 As set out in our previous statements, we are committed to creating an environment and culture where employees feel that they can give of their best in helping to build a great business.
 We have a range of policies and procedures in place that provide direction on what employees can expect from the business and what the business expects from them.
 Our commitments on ethical trade, human rights and modern slavery are set out in a number of policies which guides our relationships with suppliers and partners and our purchase of products and services.